RennexTech/WinAPI/README.md

 **🕵️‍♂️ The Quest for WinAPI Knowledge**

-Picture this: There I was, lost in the digital deserts, searching for knowledge mines containing **organized** Windows API wisdom. 🔍
+Picture this: There I was, lost in the digital deserts, searching for knowledge mines containing **organized** Windows API wisdom so that I can branch later on to reverse engineering and malware analysis. 🔍

 ![image](https://github.com/user-attachments/assets/e04ec000-99a2-48fe-b0f0-b02f5be5d87f)